djang0man/js-port-scanner/README.md

 general use
 ===
-The user enters an IP address and comma-separated port values and optionally selects whether to scan all well-known port (0-1023).
+The user enters an IP address, comma-separated port values, scan type, and optionally selects whether to scan port groups.

 goals
 ===